AleeTesting/Strix/README.md

 - The execution of the 2 out of 7 steps, is already consuming 30-40 seconds, which indicates that the full test script will take aroung 2-3 minutes.
 ## Exercise 3
 ### Introduction
-The execution of the test was planned on the docket and predefined image comming from Cypress.
+The execution of the test was planned on the docker and predefined image comming from Cypress.
 Thanks to this image it is possible to [run Cypress with a single Docker command](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/)
 ```
 docker run -it -v $PWD:/e2e -w /e2e cypress/included:9.7.0
 ```
 or using the docker config file

 ```
 docker build -t cypress-test-image:1.0.0 -f dockerfile .